AppPETs/developer-guidelines/ImplementationPhase.md

 ## Update functionality (B2C)

-An application MAY only install those updates independently, which do not change the application’s basic functionality from a data protection perspective.
+An application MAY only install those updates independently, which do not change the application's basic functionality from a data protection perspective.
 Applications MAY NOT update their basic functional behavior without informing the user.
 Updates SHOULD be confirmed by the user.
 Changes MUST be communicated to the user in an understandable and barrier-free manner (see [Implementing a Privacy Policy and Terms Of Service](PreImplementationPhase.md#implementing-a-privacy-policy-and-terms-of-service-b2c)).